sabarirko/Devops-project-3/README.md

 5. **Pipeline Job**
    - Created a **Pipeline Script (Jenkinsfile)** to fetch source code from GitHub.
    - Verified that Jenkins successfully cloned the repo onto the slave.

+---

+## ✅ Outcomes
+- Automated **infrastructure provisioning** with Terraform.
+- Centralized configuration management using **Ansible**.
+- CI/CD pipeline setup with **Jenkins** integrated to GitHub.